At Davos, bankers close in on Africa

 "We see the weak infrastructure in some African countries as an opportunity.
 If everything was already perfect, they wouldn't need us any more, would they?"

 Acquisitions and other such attempts to grow in Africa have often proved difficult to pull off successfully.
-In 2011, HSBC walked away from a bid for South Africa's Nedbank, saying it failed to meet its acquisition requirements.
+In 2011, HSBC walked away from a bid for South Africa's Nedbank (NEDJ.J), saying it failed to meet its acquisition requirements.

 The revenue pie for banks in Africa is also far smaller than in other regions, with total investment banking fees in Africa and the Middle East about $1 billion last year compared with Asian fees which clocked in at almost 10 times that.